jeevanbisht/NamedLocation/api/NamedLocationApi-list.md

 ---
-title: "List Policies"
+title: "List a collectoin of Named Location Entity."
-description: "Retrieve all Conditional Access Policy objects in the directory."
+description: "Retrieve all Named Location Entity objects in the directory."
 localization_priority: Normal
 ---